Vickysug/spotted-app/README.md

 ## Features
 * The app implements user authentication, generates authentication token, saves it to sessionStorage
 * The app implements user registration and supports form validation
-* The supports reverse GeoCoding with Open Street Map API.
+* The app supports reverse GeoCoding with Open Street Map API.
 It gets the user's current coordinates and resolves it to an address.
-* The app supports Quill.js text editor
+* The app supports Quill.js text editor; therefore, it supports rich text format.
 * The app uses Modal and Dropdown objects from Flowbite library to control modals and user dropdown menu programmatically
 * The app has internal APIs/Methods to work with localStorage, implement authentication, and manage global variables.
 It borrows the naming convention from Spring Framework.
   * **[Persistence Context](assets/js/persistence-context.js)**:
     * This API uses Map as data structure
     * This API allows persisting data to and retrieving from localStorage.
     * This API generates sequential ids while creating objects.
-    * It is extended by three objets:
+    * Persistence context is extended by three objets:
       * **UserRepository**: The object provides methods to work with the User object:
         * `saveUser()`: Saves the given user object. `Returns` user.
         * `createUser()`: Assigns a sequential id to the user object and saves it to localStorage. `Returns` user.